aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 To accommodate edge cases, a protocol-wide RWA aToken Transfer Admin is also added, allowing Issuers the ability to forcibly transfer RWA aTokens on behalf of end users (without needing approval).
 These transfers will still enforce collateralization and health factor requirements as in existing Aave peer-to-peer aToken transfers.

 As with the standard Aave instance, an asset can be listed in Horizon through the usual configuration process.
-This instance is primarily aimed at onboarding stablecoins for borrowing.
+This instance is primarily aimed at onboarding stablecoins to be borrowed by RWA holders.

-## Implementation Overview
+## Implementation

 ### RWA Asset (Collateral Asset)